latticexyz/eve-builder-examples/smart-turret/readme.md

 ```

 Once the deployment is successful, you'll see a screen similar to the one below.
 This process deploys the Smart Turret contract.

 ![alt text](../readme-imgs/deploy.png)

 ### Step 1: Setup the environment variables
 Next, replace the following values in the [.env](./packages/contracts/.env) file with the below steps.

-For Nova or Nebula, the smart turret id is available once you have deployed an Smart Turret in the game.
+For Stillness, the smart turret id is available once you have deployed an Smart Turret in the game.
 Right click your Smart Turret, click Interact and open the dapp window and copy the smart turret id.

 ```bash
 #SMART TURRET ID (Only need to change if you are running on Devnet)